-- Metadata: The MetaData Aggregator (MDA) returns metadata summaries from the SAGE DMC database including data availability and links to further services.
+- Metadata: The MetaData Aggregator (MDA) returns metadata summaries from the DMC database including data availability and links to further services.

-- Products: The SAGE Data Management System (DMS) creates and/or hosts multiple diverse derived data products.
+- Products: The Data Management System (DMS) creates and/or hosts multiple diverse derived data products.
 These products are both event-based and metadata-based.
 The DMC Searchable Product Depository (SPUD) is the primary data product management system.

 - Time series processing services